 Regional workshops will be held during June 2017 to bring together researchers from across a broad range of relevant disciplines to discuss the research challenges and opportunities associated with Technology Touching Life.
-A list of attendees and summaries of the workshop discussions will be collated and made available to assist with the formation of community research networks; however attendance at the workshops is not a pre-requisite for applying to this call.
+A list of attendees and summaries of the workshop discussions will be collated and made available on the regional workshops web page to assist with the formation of community research networks; however attendance at the workshops is not a pre-requisite for applying to this call.
 We will host a webinar at 10:00 am on July 5th to provide an opportunity for those not attending the TTL workshops to learn more about Technology Touching Life (pre-registration is not required however guests will need to have flash enabled to participate).

 BBSRC, EPSRC and MRC intend to establish a number of research networks to help deliver the vision for Technology Touching Life.
 The networks will foster collaborative activities between academic researchers and end users at all levels to identify and develop new approaches to tackle key research challenges within the scope of TTL.
 The networks will be interdisciplinary, working across the engineering, physical, health and life sciences research communities.